Sungjuwu/sungjuwu.github.io/index.md

 menuorder: 1
 ---

 **Welcome to my website.
-I am Sung-Ju, a Ph.D.
+I am a Ph.D.
 Candidate in Economics at Duke University.**

 **I will be on the job market in 2023-2024.**